plamb/deploying-elixir/docs/distill_with_docker_pt1.md

 ## Dockerfile

 With our .dockerignore and updated Distillery config, we're finally to our Dockerfile.
-I create a docker directory and put them in there.
+I create a `docker` directory and put docker relates files in there.
 The one below is [docker/Dockerfile.build.elixir](./docker/Dockerfile.build.elixir).
 It uses the "official" Elixir layer which includes the "official" Erlang layer which is based on Debian Jessie.

 ```dockerfile
 FROM elixir:1.3.4